CSA-OCP-GER/unicorn/challenges.istio.1.sm-installation.md

 This is the base sample application where all further deployments will depend on.
 It consists of the following pods/services (standard Kubernetes objects):

 - Front end pod with the Angular application
-- Frontend service pointing to these pods --> internal service that is **not** accessible via internet (external LoadBalancer)!
+- Frontend service pointing to these pods --> internal service that is **not** accessible via internet (no external LoadBalancer)!
 - Backend pods with the "business logic" (three implementations: Go, .NETCore & NodeJS)
-- Backend service pointing to these pods --> internal service that is **not** accessible via internet (external LoadBalancer)!
+- Backend service pointing to these pods --> internal service that is **not** accessible via internet (no external LoadBalancer)!

 ```yaml
 apiVersion: v1